deelobo/keyword_scanner_app/README.md

 When a keyword is found, the app records the occurrence, extracts the sentence where the keywords appear, and updates a frequency count for each matched term.

 #### 📝 Report Generation
-After processing the text, the app produces two CSV reports:
+After processing the text, the app produces two **.csv** reports:
-- Keyword Match Summary Report: Lists the matched terms, the total number of matched terms, and the frequency of each term.
+- Keyword match summary: Lists the matched terms, the total number of matched terms, and the frequency of each term.
-- Excerpt Report: Contains the matched keywords paired with the sentences in which they appear.
+- Excerpts: Contains the matched keywords paired with the sentences in which they appear.

 ### Some Limitations (Others Might Exist!)